jhonlloydval/ABTCares/README.md

 ## 🖥️ Usage
 1. Run `python main.py` in the terminal.
 2. Navigate through the menu using numerical inputs.
-3. Follow on-screen prompts to enter, edit, search, or delete records.
+3. Follow on-screen prompts to enter, add, edit, search, or delete records.
 4. Press 'X' to exit at any time.

 ## 🏗️ Future Enhancements